 At the trap array level, the percentage of coastal sage scrub flora had a significant positive, and the percentage of other flora had a significant negative effect on the abundance of N. crawfordi.
 The mean canopy height and the abundance of N. crawfordi had a significant positive effect on the occurrence of S. ornatus.

 Our study suggests that the loss of native coastal sage scrub flora and increasing presence of Argentine ant colonies may significantly effect the distribution and abundance of N. crawfordi.
 The very low overall population densities of both shrew species in most study sites make both species susceptible to extinction in isolated habitat fragments due to environmental stochasticity, and anthropogenic disturbance.

 Additional publication details

-Effects of different land cover, habitat fragmentation, and ant colonies on the distribution and abundance of shrews in southern California
+Effect of land cover, habitat fragmentation and ant colonies on the distribution and abundance of shrews in southern California